module specification

 Lectures will help develop your knowledge and understanding gained from the Level 4 valuation module.
 Seminars, workshops, and other activities will allow you to apply your learning to a range of situations, helped by peer and tutor support.

 Your study will be supported via lectures seminars, workshops, and guided asynchronous activities.
 Where appropriate, activities will be captured and made available to allow asynchronous access.
 The value of this blended approach is that you will be able to continue to explore topics beyond the classroom and interact with your cohort to expand on discussions and debates.
-In addition, you will receive formative feedback from exercises that do not get formally marked.
+In addition, you will receive formative feedback, that feedback from exercises that do not get formally marked.

 You will be asked to do independent and guided reading and research to support your learning, this will help you build a wider knowledge and develop your professional approach to valuations.